jdaly13/multistepform/README.md

 ### Structure/Explanation

+Conditional Rendering
-Conditional Rendering in shipping-label-maker/index.js If Label is ready we render label if not we render a wizard the Wizard requires a certain number of properties Including
+If Label is ready we render label if not we render a form wizard
+the Wizard requires a certain number of properties
+Including
 1.takes in a certrain number of steps stored in an array
 2.Wizard also takes in a dummy object which is essentially the template which the user will fill in
 3.Header A component to be rendered inside the Wizard